Protects from DNS manipulation typically employed to censor websites, social media, and messaging apps.

 Circumvent the most common way the Internet is censored.

-The app encrypts your internet connection to Domain Name System (DNS) server run by bravedns with presence in our 200+ locations world-wide.
+The app encrypts your requests sent to Domain Name System (DNS) server run by bravedns with presence in our 200+ locations world-wide.
 DNS servers are the address book of the internet: A DNS server provides the exact addresses you need to visit a website or open an app.

 However, it is common to alter responses sent by DNS servers to block access or redirect to fake websites.
 By encrypting the connection to DNS servers on your Android device, bravedns helps ensure that the results can’t be manipulated, so you can safely access the internet.